jniac/timeline/JOURNAL.md

 # Thu Feb 15 2018

+**Renamed Section to 'Division':**
+The sense of *division* is more neutral than *section*, refers to more simple objects.
+Section term will be reserved to portions of timeline (`Division` instances) that have to 'hold' `Head` instances when the timeline is being altered (because of element resizing or removing).`

+---

 ### Added physics to Head
 `position`, `velocity`, `friction` are set simulate the movement of a Mobile.
 ```javascript